dmitrii602/wmc-docs/docs/tools/toolchains/thirdweb-cli.md

 :::info

-When you create a project for smart contracts or web3 apps there are various configurable options.
+When setting up a project for smart contracts or web3 applications, you have various configurable options to choose from.

-**For contracts, some options are:**
+**For smart contracts, some of the available options include:**

-- Create a new contract project using [Hardhat](https://hardhat.org/) or [Forge](https://book.getfoundry.sh/)
+- Initiating a new contract project with [Hardhat](https://hardhat.org/) or [Forge](https://book.getfoundry.sh/)
-- Add a new contract to an existing project
+- Adding a new contract to an existing project
-- Start from an audited contract base, and add optional [extensions](https://portal.thirdweb.com/contractkit/extensions)
+- Starting with an audited contract template and incorporating optional [extensions](https://portal.thirdweb.com/contractkit/extensions)

-**For contracts, some options are:**
+**For applications, some of the available options include:**

-- Front end applications using Next, CRA or Vite
+- Front-end applications built with Next.js, CRA, or Vite
-- Backend applications using Node.js or Express.js
+- Back-end applications using Node.js or Express.js
-- Choice of TypeScript or JavaScript variants
+- The choice between TypeScript or JavaScript versions

 :::

 ---

-## Deploying a smart contract
+## Launching a smart contract.

-[Deploy](https://portal.thirdweb.com/deploy) your smart contracts to the Base network:
+[Deploy](https://portal.thirdweb.com/deploy) your smart contracts to the WMC network:

 ```bash
 npx thirdweb deploy